Cottage Grove got its revenge for the defeat of “Nesmith County”

 Galvanized into action, the Grovers passed a kitty, raised a war chest and hired a Portland lawyer to gather signatures, paying 3.5 cents for each one — one of the first uses of paid signature gatherers in an Oregon ballot-measure campaign.
 Their plan was to refer the university’s appropriations bill to the statewide ballot, for all the voters of the state to vote on — and those voters had already demonstrated their overwhelming propensity to say “no” to expenditures that they didn’t directly benefit from.

 The Grovers apparently gave the attorney a blank check, for he came back with 13,175 signatures — more than double the amount they needed.
-And it was a good thing, too, because once Eugene figured out what was afoot, the town’s movers and shakers started working all the angles.
+And it was a good thing, too (or, depending on your perspective, a bad thing) — because once Eugene figured out what was afoot, the town’s movers and shakers started working all the angles.

 A Marion County attorney sued to have the measure removed from the ballot, arguing that the signatures were all fake.
 A lower court ruled he was right; the Grovers appealed.